AutoEval Done Right: Using Synthetic Data for Model Evaluation: Autoevaluating Accuracy and other Metrics

 This estimator has two beneficial properties: \emph{unbiasedness} and \emph{variance reduction}.
 Unbiasedness means that $ \mathbb{E}[\hat{\mu}] = \mu $.
 This implies that the inclusion of machine learning predictions in our estimator does not introduce systematic errors for estimating the accuracy.
 Variance reduction means that the use of synthetic data reduces the variance of our estimator: $ \mathrm{Var}\left(\hat{\mu}_m\right) \leq \mathrm{Var}\left(\hat{\mu}_m^{\text{classical}}\right). $

 This is formally true for the optimally chosen parameter $\lambda$; indeed, the optimal choice of $\lambda$ ensures that our estimator is always better than $\hat{\mu}^{\mathrm{classical}}$ (in an asymptotic sense).
-See~\cite{angelopoulos2023-ty} for details and a formal proof; the software in Snippet~\ref{snippet1} automatically calculates this parameter.
+See~\cite{angelopoulos2023-ty} for details and a formal proof; refer to Supplement~\ref{supp:snippets} to see how to compute this estimator in Python.